LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Methods for estimating the LiteBIRD and CMB-S4 sensitivities

 \subsection{A simple analytic method}

 In this section we briefly review the method introduced in \cite{Drewes:2022nhu}.
-In this method the set of observables $\mathcal{D}$ in principle comprises $A_s$, $n_s$ and $r$.
+In this approach the set of observables $\mathcal{D}$ in principle comprises $A_s$, $n_s$ and $r$.
 For illustrative purposes we keep $A_s$ fixed to \eqref{AsBestFit} and determine $M$ from \eqref{H_k}, cf.~\eqref{M1}, \eqref{M2} and \eqref{M3}.
-This is not strictly necessary for this method to be applied, but conveniently reduces \eqref{BayesFormula} to a one-dimensional integral with $X={\rm log}_{10}\g$ and $\mathcal{D}=\{n_s,r\}$ (as $A_s$, $n_s$, $r$, $N_k$ and $\Nreh$ are functions of $\g$ alone, leaving aside the small disclaimers mentioned in footnote \ref{WhatWeNeglect}).
-We a posteriori find that the validity of the method is not significantly reduced by this simplification, cf.~Fig.~\ref{cp_RGI}.
+This is not strictly necessary for this method to be applied, but it conveniently reduces \eqref{BayesFormula} to a one-dimensional problem\footnote{ Using the procedure outlined after \eqref{TakaTukaUltras} one can express $N_k$ and $\Nreh$ and therefore $\{M,\alpha,\g\}$ in terms of $\{A_s,n_s,r\}$.
+For fixed $\alpha$, $n_s$ and $r$ are related by \eqref{TakaTukaUltras} (cf.~\eqref{珍珠奶茶}, \eqref{AlphaInAlphaT}).
+If $A_s$ is also fixed then $M$ and $\g$ (and also $N_k$ and $\Nreh$) are functions of $r$ alone.
+The function $\g(r)$ turns out to be invertible in the observationally allowed range, which permits to express all other quantities ($M$, $N_k$, $\Nreh$ etc.) in terms of $\g$ alone. } with $X=x={\rm log}_{10}\g$ and $\mathcal{D}=\{n_s,r\}$.
+We a posteriori find that this simplification does not change our conclusions qualitatively, cf.~Fig.~\ref{cp_RGI}.
 A prior probability density function for $\g$ (more precisely: $\x={\rm log}_{10}\g$) can be constructed from